 No, it’s definitely the windows that are leaking!

-Okay so now you understand how water is dispersed in your wall cavity but you believe that there is still a leak around in from your window.
-Try replicating a water rain pattern using your hose on the WINDOW ITSELF and see if it leaks.
+Okay so now you understand how water is dispersed in your wall cavity but you believe that there is still a leak in and around your window.
+Okay! so try and replicate a water rain pattern using your hose on the WINDOW ITSELF and see if it leaks.

 If the window is still leaking then after this test it is most likely due to one of the following reasons:-